flyps/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 Currently, there is no rotate to goal behaviors, so it is expected that the path approach orientations are the orientations of the goal or the goal checker has been set with a generous `min_theta_velocity_threshold`.
 Implementations for rotating to goal heading are on the way.

 The choice of lookahead distances are highly dependent on robot size, responsiveness, controller update rate, and speed.
 Please make sure to tune this for your platform, although the `regulated` features do largely make heavy tuning of this value unnecessary.
 If you see wiggling, increase the distance or scale.
 If it's not converging as fast to the path as you'd like, decrease it.

+### Cusp Point / Reversing Paths

+When using paths with cusp points (direction reversals):

+- **Set `allow_reversing: true`** to enable backward motion support
+- **Tune inversion tolerances** based on your robot's size and accuracy:
+  - Larger `inversion_xy_tolerance` (e.g., 0.3-0.5m) for large/imprecise robots
+  - Smaller `inversion_xy_tolerance` (e.g., 0.1-0.2m) for small/precise robots
+  - Adjust `inversion_yaw_tolerance` based on required orientation precision at cusp points
+- **Use kinematically feasible planners** like Smac Planner Hybrid-A* for generating reversing paths
+- **Consider path direction consistency**: The planner should mark direction changes explicitly in the path

+The controller will automatically:
+- Follow each path segment up to the cusp point
+- Stop/slow at inversion points (controlled by goal checker tolerances)
+- Advance to the next segment when within tolerance
+- Handle multiple consecutive cusp points correctly